 It's amazing how time flies.
-Way back before I started this travel blog, I decided to take a leap of faith and started traveling solo, and everything changed when I decided to go and hike solo in the Himalayas.
-Annapurna Base Camp was the first trek I had done and it remained one of the best hikes I have done.
+Long before I started this travel blog, I took a leap of faith and began traveling solo.
+Everything changed when I decided to hike alone in the Himalayas.
+Annapurna Base Camp was the very first trek I ever completed, and more than a decade later, it still remains one of the best hikes I've ever done.

-So, today, I will relive that crazy, awesome experience again and show you the beauty of the Himalayas.
-Here is a complete guide on the Annapurna Base Camp trek and how you can do it in 7 days.
+Today, I'd like to relive that unforgettable adventure and show you the incredible beauty of the Himalayas.
+Here's my complete guide to the Annapurna Base Camp trek, including everything you need to know to complete it in 7 days.

 Annapurna Base Camp Trek Itinerary Map